SomberDwarf/node_remove/README.md

 # node_remove

-This scans the sub xml for wire nodes and removes all intermediate nodes, leaving only the the origin and termination coordinates.
+This python script is for editing the compressed sub files used in Barotrauma.  node_remove scans the compressed xml file for wire nodes and removes all intermediate nodes, leaving only the the origin and termination coordinates.

 ## Description

-Sometimes wiring gets to be such a mess that it's easier to startover.
+Sometimes wiring in the subeditor gets to be such a mess that it's easier to startover.
 Also useful if you need a clean copy for mirroring.
 This is a python based script that decompresses the sub file, edits the xml and recompresses the file.

 ## Getting Started